NSVS 14256825: period variation and orbital stability analysis of two possible substellar companions

-The lifetime distributions of $P_b$, $P_c$ (subplots (b), (d) of Figs. \ref{fig:lifetime_distributions_rA1}-\ref{fig:lifetime_distributions_rB2}) reveal the existence of a constrained inner orbit with period $P_b$ = 7 yr and an unconstrained outer orbit with periods in the range of 3:1 to 7:1 MMR.
-The same conclusion about the constrained (unconstrained) inner (outer) orbits can be deduced by the histograms of Keplerian (Figure \ref{fig:hist_Keplerian}) and Newtonian (Figure \ref{fig:hist_Newtonian}) models for both datasets.
+The lifetime distributions of $P_b$, $P_c$ (subplots b and d of Figs. \ref{fig:lifetime_distributions_rA1}-\ref{fig:lifetime_distributions_rB2}) reveal the existence of a constrained inner orbit with period $P_b$ = 7 yr and an unconstrained outer orbit with periods in the range of 3:1 to 7:1 MMR.
+The same conclusion about the constrained (unconstrained) inner (outer) orbits can be deduced by the histograms of the Keplerian (Figure \ref{fig:hist_Keplerian}) and Newtonian (Figure \ref{fig:hist_Newtonian}) models for both datasets.

-Both datasets seem to constrain the inner planet to a nearly circular orbit of mean period $P_{b}\sim7$ yr while the outer companion has a circular orbit for either dataset and optimization run.
-Comparing the mean outer periods across datasets and optimization runs, a noticeable deviation of almost 27 years is observed between the two datasets of optimization Run 1 (Figure \ref{fig:hist1-Po-Keplerian}, Figure \ref{fig:hist1-Po-Newtonian}), while this discrepancy is decreased to a deviation of at least 7 years for the results of optimization Run 2 (Figure \ref{fig:hist2-Po-Keplerian}, Figure \ref{fig:hist2-Po-Newtonian}).
-Nevertheless, the well defined peak in the outer period histograms of dataset A suggests a more constrained outer period with mean value $P_{c}\sim23$ yr, in contrast to the broader distributions of dataset B with mean value $P_{c}\sim40$ yr.
+Both datasets seem to constrain the inner planet to a nearly circular orbit with a mean period of $P_{b}\sim7$ yr, while the outer companion has a circular orbit for either dataset and optimization run.
+When comparing the mean outer periods across datasets and optimization runs, a noticeable deviation of almost 27 years was observed between the two datasets of optimization Run 1 (Figure \ref{fig:hist1-Po-Keplerian}, Figure \ref{fig:hist1-Po-Newtonian}), while this discrepancy decreases to a deviation of at least seven years for the results of optimization Run 2 (Figure \ref{fig:hist2-Po-Keplerian}, Figure \ref{fig:hist2-Po-Newtonian}).
+Nevertheless, the well-defined peak in the outer period histograms of dataset A suggests a more constrained outer period with a mean value of $P_{c}\sim23$ yr, in contrast to the broader distributions of dataset B with a mean value of $P_{c}\sim40$ yr.